Irene Ferrara

 Driven by strong passion and beliefs, I very much stand by Gandhi’s words: “Be the change you wish to see in the world”.

-As an Act4Food Youth Leader, I look forward to the opportunity to enhance collaboration and action towards achieving the SDGs and creating more resilient, sustainable, and just food systems worldwide.
+As an Act4Food Youth Leader, I look forward to the opportunity to foster inter-generational dialogue and increased youth engagement in policy-making spaces, while also enhancing youth-to-youth collaboration and action towards creating more resilient, sustainable, and just food systems worldwide.